Partnering to improve youth mental health

 Dr. Bryan J. Weiner is a Professor in the Departments of Global Health and Health Systems and Population Health at the University of Washington (UW).
 An organizational psychologist, his research over the past three decades has focused on the implementation of evidence-based interventions in general health care, and in cancer care specifically.
 He joined the UW faculty in 2016 to become the Director of the Department of Global Health Implementation Science Program.
 In 2019, Dr. Weiner became MPI of the NCI-funded OPTICC Center, with co-MPIs Drs.
 Lewis and Hannon.

 As IMPACT Center Co-Director, Dr. Weiner provides direction and oversight of all study activities and analyses and leads the administrative oversight of the award with MPI Dr. Dorsey.
+As Project 1 Co-Lead, he provides overall supervision for project implementation, which aims to develop and refine new, pragmatic methods for implementing mental health innovations in low-resource, community-based settings.

 Methods Core Co-Lead